RootKit-Org/AI-Aimbot/README.md

 #### **TensorRT Setup help**
 In our testing, the screenshot engine was the bottleneck.
 Tensorrt is only available via download from NVIDIA's site.

 You will need to make an account.
-Just go to this link and get `TensorRT 8.4 GA`. https://developer.nvidia.com/tensorrt You will need to install it via the .whl file they give you.
+Just go to this link and get `TensorRT 8.5 GA Update 2`. https://developer.nvidia.com/tensorrt You will need to install it via the .whl file they give you.
 You may also need https://developer.nvidia.com/cudnn.

 Sometimes you will need to remake the .engine model.
 To do this you need to visit the [YoloV5's Github repo](https://github.com/ultralytics/yolov5) and download it.
 Then execute the `export.py` script in the repo with the command below.
 This can take up to 20 minutes and have no visual feedback.
 It's not frozen, just looks like it.